Oh, What a Lovely War!: Act 2

-Song performances

-Two renditions of the song, one from 1918, can be heard at firstworldwar.com.
-Almost all of the songs featured in the musical also appear on the CD41 album series Oh!
-It's A Lovely War (four volumes).

 Adaptation and in culture

 Richard Attenborough's film adaptation was released in 1969, also as a musical, and won numerous awards.
 It was Attenborough's debut as a film director.

 Several Australian World War I movies and miniseries (e.g. The Lighthorsemen and Gallipoli) have used these songs to give a stronger sense of period to them.
 The 1985 series Anzacs used "Oh, it's a lovely war" as one of the numbers while the credits rolled, had "I wore a tunic" performed as part of an entertainment piece while the characters were on easy duties, used "Keep the home fires burning" as another credit number, and featured "The Bells of Hell" sung by Tony Bonner and Andrew Clarke.